Hi, I'm Rotem.

 Outside design

 I road bike, mountain bike, snowboard, golf, and hike with Bear around the Bay Area and the Sierras.
-The bike rides are usually long enough that the day's design problem solves itself by the time I'm back — the most reliable process I have, even if it won't show up in a case study.
+The bike rides are usually long enough that the day's design problem solves itself by the time I'm back.
+The most reliable process I have, even if it won't show up in a case study.

-Skills & Tools
+Skills

 Experience